-Between 20% and 25% of the recorded human cases of salmonellosis are domestic in origin showing that domestic food products of animal origin represent a minor risk with regard to Salmonella infection in humans.
-In 2002, it was shown that two clones of S. Typhimurium in the wild fauna (wild birds and hedgehogs) represented a risk for human infection (9).
-Such wild animal reservoirs may also be considered a risk for farm animals, and S. Typhimurium is isolated most frequently from swine and cattle.
-However, the prevalence of S. Typhimurium is low, and it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.
+Lymph node samples from three pig herds and one cattle herd tested positive for S. Typhimurium in 2022.
+The herds were followed up by the Norwegian Food Safety Authority by sampling of faeces from all animals, feed and the environment in the farms.
+Only samples from one of the pig herds was positive.
+The Norwegian Veterinary Institute detect regularly S. Typhimurium in wild birds.
+Such wild animal reservoirs may be considered as a risk for both human and animal infection, and S. Typhimurium is isolated most frequently from swine and cattle.
+However, the prevalence of S. Typhimurium in production animals is low, and it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.